 The Great Smoky Mountain National Park and its waterfalls attract millions of visitors annually.
-Most waterfalls in the park are located off hiking trails, however some are visible from a vehicle as well.
+Most waterfalls in the park are located off hiking trails, however some are visible from vehicles as well.
 From beginner to experienced, the park features a variety of trails – ranging in skill level and time – so plan ahead to pick your must-sees.
-This round-up will help you decide which waterfalls to visit and what to expect:
+This round-up will help visitors decide which Smoky Mountains waterfalls to see and what to expect.

 See two waterfalls – Tom Branch Falls and Indian Creek Falls – in the Deer Creek area.
 This easy hiking trail is less than 2 miles round trip.
 The Deer Creek and Indian Creek trails take hikers to the 60-foot Tom Branch and 25-foot high Indian Creek falls.

 Mingo Falls ranks as one of the tallest in the southern Appalachians at an impressive 120 feet.
-The falls is only a 0.4 mile hike out, however it is considered a moderate one.
+The falls is only a 0.4-mile hike, however it is considered a moderate one.
 Mingo sits on the Cherokee Indian Reservation, and guests are welcome – no special permit required.

 One of the most popular and visited waterfalls is Laurel, which measures 80 feet, divided by a walkway.
-The paved Laurel Falls Trail is considered a moderate hike, and a round trip is 2.6 miles.
-Due to the trail’s unevenness, slipperiness and drop offs, this spot is not suitable for strollers or wheelchairs.
+The paved Laurel Falls Trail is considered a moderate hike, with a round trip of 2.6 miles.
+Due to the trail’s unevenness, slipperiness, and drop offs, this spot is not suitable for strollers or wheelchairs.

-Along the Trillium Gap Trail, you’ll sneak behind Grotto Falls.
+Along Trillium Gap Trail, sneak behind Grotto Falls.
 This 25-foot waterfall sits in an old-growth hemlock forest.
 The hike rates moderate-to-difficult and is a 3-mile round trip.
-Standing behind Grotto Falls provides couples a romantic place to relax after the hike.
+For a romantic place to relax with someone special, stand behind Grotto Falls.

 From the top, Hen Wallow Falls looks small at only 2 feet wide.
-However looking down, hikers will see it falls 90 feet and has a 20-foot base.
+However looking down, hikers may notice it falls 90 feet and has a 20-foot base.
 In the winter, this waterfall freezes to create a picture-perfect winter spot.
 This 4.4-mile hike up Hen Wallow Creek travels through hemlock and rhododendron forests up steep switchbacks.

 More Challenging Hiking Trails (4 to 8 miles)

 Take a 4-mile round-trip hike to Mouse Creek Falls, which measures 45 feet.
-The Big Creek Trail will also take you to Midnight Hole, a deep pool below 6-foot falls.
-Once you reach Mouse Creek, sit a spell on the benches and just enjoy the waterfall views.
+The Big Creek Trail also takes guests to Midnight Hole, a deep pool below 6-foot falls.
+Once at Mouse Creek, sit a spell on benches and enjoy waterfall views.

 Abrams Falls stands 20 feet high, and the hike to the base measures 5 miles round trip.
 The path offers moderate difficulty through pine-oak and hemlock and rhododendron forests.
-Take note, due to strong currents and undertows, swimming is dangerous and unsafe.
-It’s best to just take great pictures and enjoy the natural surroundings.
+Take note: Due to strong currents and undertows, swimming is dangerous and unsafe.
+It’s best to just take pictures and admire the natural surroundings.

 Rainbow Falls – standing at 80 feet – provides colorful rainbows on sunny days.
-This more difficult trip is among the favorite Great Smoky Mountain National Park waterfalls, measuring 5.4 miles round trip.
+This more difficult trip is among the favorite Smoky Mountains waterfalls, measuring 5.4 miles round trip.
 Prepare for a higher elevation, as this trail reaches a 1,500 feet.
 After the falls, follow the trail for another 4 miles to summit Mount Le Conte.

-The tallest waterfall in the Great Smoky Mountain National Park is Ramsey Cascades at 100 feet.
+The tallest waterfall in Great Smoky Mountain National Park is Ramsey Cascades at 100 feet.
 This 8-mile trek (round trip) rates as difficult and reaches a 2,000-foot elevation.
-As you make your way to the falls, you’ll also see rivers, streams and old-growth hardwood forests.
+While traveling to the falls, see rivers, streams and old-growth hardwood forests.
 This trail is perfect for spending a full day outdoors.

-Drive along Roaring Fork Motor Nature Trail to find Place of a Thousand Drips, a small waterfall that cascades down nearly 30 feet.
-Located on Little River Rd., Meigs Falls is viewable from your vehicle as well.
+Drive along Roaring Fork Motor Nature Trail to find Place of a Thousand Drips, a small waterfall that cascades nearly 30 feet.
+Located on Little River Road, Meigs Falls is viewable from vehicles as well.
 This waterfall is a top spot for those visiting Cades Cove.